TezBaydu/Milestone-project-4-GraphicDesign/README.md

             - for any interim sales companies who may have several clients they may represent
     - Package detail to have push to checkout
         * checkout to have payment details and personal details

+# Session detail delete
+    - To delete data as part of testing this can be done by selecting:
+        * right click screen
+        * click inspect
+        * select Applciation
+        * select Cookies
+        * Right click session ID
+        * select delete